top of page

 • YouTube Social Icon

-Melanie is also an experienced grant writer for the nonprofit community, author, and magazine editor and publisher.
+Melanie is also an experienced grant writer for the nonprofit community, published author, and a former magazine editor and publisher.
 She has written three books in her Fantastic, Fabulous Creatures & Beasts series, which gives readers an inside look into mythological creatures from cultures around the world.
 She has also co-authored a book with her oldest son titled, Pat-A-Cake, Pat-A-Cake...We Made A Mistake!
 Her two magazines, Native American Casino and San Diego Performer, were in circulation for 10 years, collectively.
 Native American Casino received the Gaming Voice Award – Best Publication from the American Gaming Association and the Gold Ink Award for Best Cover Design.
 Melanie has also been published in the San Diego Business Journal’s Top 50 Women Business Owners and, along with Karen, has been named a Woman of Vision by Modern Luxury magazine.

 • LinkedIn